 Knitting creates complex, soft objects with unique and controllable texture properties that can be used to create interactive objects.
 However, little work addresses the challenges of using knitted textures.
 We present KnitPick: a pipeline for interpreting pre-existing hand-knitting texture patterns into a directed-graph representation of knittable structures (KnitGraphs) which can be output to machine and hand-knitting instructions.
 Using KnitPick, we contribute a measured and photographed data set of 300 knitted textures.
 Based on findings from this data set, we contribute two algorithms for manipulating KnitGraphs.
 KnitCarving shapes a graph while respecting a texture, and KnitPatching combines graphs with disparate textures while maintaining a consistent shape.
 Using these algorithms and textures in our data set we are able to create three Knitting based interactions: roll, tug, and slide.
 KnitPick is the first system to bridge the gap between hand- and machine-knitting when creating complex knitted textures.

 A deeper understanding of how discrimination impacts psychological health and well-being of students would allow us to better protect individuals at risk and support those who encounter discrimination.
 While the link between discrimination and diminished psychological and physical well-being is well established, existing research largely focuses on chronic discrimination and long-term outcomes.
 A better understanding of the short-term behavioral correlates of discrimination events could help us to concretely quantify the experience, which in turn could support policy and intervention design.
 In this paper we specifically examine, for the first time, what behaviors change and in what ways in relation to discrimination.
 We use actively-reported and passively-measured markers of health and well-being in a sample of 209 first-year college students over the course of two academic quarters.
 We examine changes in indicators of psychological state in relation to reports of unfair treatment in terms of five categories of behaviors: physical activity, phone usage, social interaction, mobility, and sleep.
-We find that students who encounter unfair treatment become more physically active, interact more with their phone in the morning, make more calls in the evening, and spend more time in bed on the day of the event.
+We find that students who encounter unfair treatment become more physically active, interact more with their phone in the morning, make more calls in the evening, and spend less time in bed on the day of the event.
 Some of these patterns continue the next day.

 Design in the Public Square: Supporting Cooperative Assistive Technology Design Through Public Mixed-Ability Collaboration (CSCW 2019)